 El Jorajuría Cay, in Cárdenas, is an archaeological site located at west of Playa Menéndez, declared a protected zone in 1979 and where an aboriginal canoe was found, the only one found in Cuba and in the Caribbean area, and that is exhibited in the municipal museum.

-Matanzas also has the Josone Park, a real park and natural retreat in Varadero, the Caves of Bellamar (Cuba’s oldest active tourist resort), considered one of the most spectacular caves in the island with amazing crystallization, as a result of work of the water over rocks for thousands of years; the Caves of the Muslims and the Ambrosio ones, where is the largest set of pictographs in the Caribbean area, the open Canímar River and the Yumurí Valley, Cuba’s second most famous after the Viñales Valley, are some other great natural attractions of the province.
+In Matanzas, you will also find the Josone Park, a real park and natural retreat in Varadero.
+The Caves of Bellamar (Cuba’s oldest active tourist resort), considered one of the most spectacular caves in the island with amazing crystallization, as a result of work of the water over rocks for thousands of years.
+The Caves of the Muslims and the Ambrosio ones, where is the largest set of pictographs in the Caribbean area, the open Canímar River and the Yumurí Valley, Cuba’s second most famous after the Viñales Valley, are some other great natural attractions of the province.